 New iPhone?
 Try these apps for travelers is from MSNBC.

-Finding apps for the shadow economy: The digital divide is fast becoming ancient history, thanks to the all-powerful smartphone is a very interesting article from Salon.
+Finding apps for the shadow economy: The digital divide is fast becoming ancient history, thanks the all-powerful smartphone is a very interesting article from Salon.

 10 awesome apps for iPhoneography is from Matador.